fe2s/fe2s.github.io/source/about/index.markdown

 ---

-I help companies to design and build software.
+Help companies to design and build software.
 My interests are Big Data and Machine Learning.

 I provide consulting and engineering services.